 Opponents also raised concerns about nuisance-related impacts that they believe will be created by the garbage collection area.
 The application identified a garbage collection area, with a metal entrance gate that faces the parking area, a covered roof, and partial walls.
 Attached to the garbage collection area is a fully enclosed shed and covered patio area, identified as a "pavilion" (Exhibit C.2 and C.8).
 The structure is located within five feet of the north and east property lines.
 The application identified a continuous evergreen tall hedge-Slender Hicks Yew, to screen this accessory building from the abutting 15-foot-wide alley and adjacent residential lot.
-Because the garbage area will be partially open and the pavilion area will be utilized for social gathering, particularly during the rainy season, BDS Staff concluded that a 5-foot deep landscaped area does not provide adequate buffering from potential negative impacts.
-BDS Staff recommended a condition that required the installation of a 6-foot tall fully sight-obscuring wood fence be attached to the required masonry wall and extend along the east property line, approximately 45 feet to the edge of the walkway that abuts the large on-site stormwater management facilities.
-The Hearings Officer concurs with the BDS Staff analysis and conclusion related to the garbage collection area.
-The Hearings Officer finds a condition requiring a 6-foot tall fully sight-obscuring wood fence to be attached to the required masonry wall.
+Because the garbage area will be partially open and the pavilion area will be utilized for social gathering, particularly during the rainy season, BDS Staff concluded, and the Hearings Officer concurred, that a 5-foot deep landscaped area does not provide adequate buffering from potential negative impacts.
+The Hearings Officer included a condition of approval that required the installation of a 6-foot tall fully sightobscuring wood fence be attached to the required masonry wall and extend along the east property line, approximately 45 feet to the edge of the walkway that abuts the large on-site stormwater management facilities.
+The Hearings Officer also concurred with the BDS Staff analysis and conclusion related to the garbage collection area.
+The City Council finds it is necessary that a condition be included that requires a 6-foot tall fully sight-obscuring wood fence be attached to the required masonry wall.

 Applicant proposed, with participation with the Portsmouth neighborhood association ("PNA"), to develop a Good Neighbor Agreement ("GNA").
-BDS Staff recommended a condition of approval that required Applicant, Bridge Meadows, and PNA to work together to develop a GNA to establish a forum for communicating, problem-solving, and providing updates on the programs and services that will benefit Portsmouth residents.
+The Hearings Officer included a condition of approval that required Applicant, Bridge Meadows, and PNA to work together to develop a GNA to establish a forum for communicating, problem-solving, and providing updates on the programs and services that will benefit Portsmouth residents.
 This condition is further discussed under Adjustment approval criterion B.

-The Hearings Officer finds that with conditions that require a GNA and additional buffering to reduce significant livability impacts, this approval criterion can be met.
+The City Council finds that with conditions that require parties to work towards a GNA and require additional buffering to reduce significant livability impacts, this approval criterion is met.